Inside: Essential elements and tips for bringing the welcoming and timeless look of southern style into your home no matter where you live! ➡

 If there was an architectural feature that I could go back and add when we made over our family room, I think it would be a rustic wood beam between the kitchen and family room where we opened the wall.
 They add so much character!

 Decorating with vintage ironstone and white dishes is another common basic used in southern styling, bringing in a sense of a curated, collected room, while partnering easily with almost any decor.

-I inherited a set of white Redcliff Ironstone from my grandmother as well as my parents.
+I inherited a set of white Redcliff Ironstone from both my grandmother and my parents.
 It seems everyone in North Louisiana had these as their “good” dishes in the 1950s and ’60s.

-My favorite piece is the soup tureen and it stays on the dining room sideboard all of the time.
+My favorite piece is the soup tureen.
 I even use the sauce tureen that looks like a mini-me version of it on the kitchen counter as a sugar bowl.

-Almost nothing else says “southern lady” like a monogram.
-If anything has a monogram or initial on it, I am immediately drawn to it.
-So much so that I’ve had to edit my accessories on occasion because I would end up with too many in one room.
+Almost nothing else says “Southern lady” like a monogram.
+If anything has a monogram or initial on it, I am immediately drawn to it like white on rice.
+I’ve even had to edit my accessories on occasion because I end up with too many in one room.

 Bold pattern and color.

 Lastly, southern design often infuses personality into a room with a collection.
 It can be anything from dishes to copper pots to vintage portraits.
-They all carry more impact as a grouping and add interest to a space.
+Collections carry more impact as a grouping and add interest to a space.

 I’m not a big collector, but I do have a small collection of family silver baby cups and a few pretty perfume bottles.
 And I guess you could say my ironstone dishes are my largest collection.